DMTF Executive Biographies

 Hemal Shah is a Systems Architect in the Infrastructure and Networking Group of Broadcom Corporation where he has been instrumental in architecting numerous key manageability, networking, virtualization, cloud, and security features in several generations of NetXtreme I and NetXtreme II Ethernet controller products for both client and server platforms.
 Prior to joining Broadcom Corporation in 2005, Hemal worked at Intel Corporation where he led the development of system/silicon/software architecture of communication processors, 10 Gigabit Ethernet controllers, and offload technologies for TCP, iSCSI, RDMA, and cryptographic algorithms.

-Patrick Caporale is a Senior Engineering Staff Member responsible for I/O Architecture within the Data Center Group at Lenovo.
-He has over 20 years of experience within the server, storage, and networking product groups at IBM and Lenovo.
-During his career, he has been responsible for various projects that delivered I/O solutions for the data center, including Ethernet, Fibre Channel, and Infiniband products.
-Patrick is currently an I/O architect for Lenovo's x86 platforms, leading a team of engineers to deliver the latest generation of data center products.
-He has been an active member of the DMTF, participating in activities throughout the organization.
-Patrick is currently the Co-Chair of the Platform Management Components Intercommunication (PMCI) Workgroup.
+Patrick Caporale is a Distinguished Engineer & Chief I/O Architect within the Data Center Group of Lenovo.
+He has over 20 years of experience within the server, storage, and networking product groups at Lenovo and IBM.
+During his career, he has been responsible for various projects that delivered storage & networking I/O solutions for the data center, including Ethernet, Fibre Channel, and Infiniband products.
+Patrick is the chief technical architect across Lenovo’s server platforms for I/O and leads a team of engineers to deliver the latest generation of data center products.
+He has been an active member of DMTF since 2013 and participates in activities throughout the organization.
+Patrick is currently the Co-Chair of the Platform Management Components Intercommunication (PMCI) Working Group.
 He has been the editor and contributor to many specifications released by the PMCI workgroup.
-Patrick holds a Bachelor’s degree in Electrical Engineering from Manhattan College and a Master’s degree in Electrical Engineering from Columbia University.
+Patrick holds a Master’s degree in Electrical Engineering from Columbia University and a Bachelor’s degree in Electrical Engineering from Manhattan College.